Recently a customer, let's call her Alice, asked me about designing a bootloader for her STM32L072RZT6 [FLASH=192k, EEPROM=6K, and RAM=20K].

 In her case, the application is already almost the same size as half the flash: 192/2 = 96K.
 This would leave very little room for application improvement or enhancement.
 Plus, the bootloader itself will need one erase sector, which is 4K on that part, effectively leaving her (192-4)/2=94K, and probably not enough space to hold her existing application.

 Then I said to execute an application that is not at the start of flash (address 0x0800 0000 in ST Micro MCUs), the MCU needs to support the Vector Table Offset Register (VTOR) to allow interrupt and exception vectors to be located at arbitrary locations in flash, like in APP1 or APP2 sections.
-The STM32L0 line (Cortex-M0) do not support the VTOR as far as I can tell, so this means applications must be located at the base of flash.
+The STM32L0 line (Cortex-M0+) does support the VTOR, so this means that applications targeted to this device can be located just about anywhere in flash.

 In these situations, it is still possible to update the firmware, but the downloaded firmware would have to be put into either another area in the internal flash, or onto an external flash.
 I proposed that the main application has a small routine that is put into RAM and executed from there to do the copy of the application code over top of the existing application.
 There would not need to be a special bootloader application, and she can still use an appropriate OTA firmware download method like a UART interface to HTTP commands on a cellular modem, or a WiFi module.

-In the end I suggested that for her STM32L0 part, I thought the most realizable and appropriate OTA update method would be to download the firmware image to an external flash connected over SPI, then copy a section of her (bootloader) application to RAM that copies the downloaded image on the external flash back to the internal flash, overwriting her current application.
+I suggested that for such a VTOR-less Cortex-M0 part, I thought the most realizable and appropriate OTA update method would be to download the firmware image to an external flash connected over SPI, then copy a section of her (bootloader) application to RAM that copies the downloaded image on the external flash back to the internal flash, overwriting her current application.
 When complete, it reboots.
 Most failures during the application update is recoverable because the bootloader portion of the application resides in the first 4K and is the last sector to be updated.

 Before main(), and within the first 4K of flash, a few routines comprising a "bootloader" are present.
 This special "bootloader" startup routine runs before main(), or as the first function in main(), every time the application runs, to check for a download in the external flash and then start the normal copy procedure as described above again.

-For Cortex-M0 parts without a VTOR, her options were limited.
-There are some vector table "jump" designs that manually construct special jump tables to land an interrupt on an application's table located further up into flash.
+For Cortex-M0 parts without a VTOR, there are some vector table "jump" designs that manually construct special jump tables to land an interrupt on an application's table located further up into flash.

 The design that I have proposed, by combining the bootloader/udpate function into the main application, requires no special jump table construction and allows updating of the bootloader code itself along with the main application (though not necessary).